MEMBERSHIP IN THE ORLEANS YACHT CLUB, INC.

 There are two additional membership classes: Junior and Racing Associate.

 Racing Associate Membership: Any person 21 years of age or more, who owns or has use of a class sailboat currently raced at the Club or is a crew member, may apply for a Racing Associate membership when sponsored by two (2) Club members in good standing.
-This membership entitles the Racing Associate to participate in Club sponsored races, use of the Club facilities for that class sailboat during the racing season and participation in Sunday night Fleet 15 cookouts.
+This membership entitles the Racing Associate to participate in Club sponsored Sunday races, use of the Club facilities during the racing season and participation in Sunday night Fleet 15 cookouts.
 The annual dues for a Racing Associate membership is currently $50 per year.
 Racing Associates have no voting power.

 Junior memberships are available to those under 21 years of age and is also automatic for children participating in the OYC's Junior Sailing Program.
-Junior Yacht Club members are given priority to become Corinthian members upon attaining the age of 21, ahead of new applicants.
+Junior OYC members are given priority to become Corinthian members upon attaining the age of 21, ahead of new applicants.
 Junior members have no voting power and pay no dues.

 As a member of the Yachting Club of America, the OYC membership also allows for reciprocity with hundreds of other registered Yacht & Sailing Clubs across America and world-wide.
 Applications for Corinthian and Senior memberships are currently being accepted.

 The potential Applicant(s) requires both a Sponsor and a Co-Sponsor who are current Club members.
 The Sponsor obtains a membership application directly from the OYC Office.